browning-lab/ukb-phasing/README.md

-# A pipeline for phasing 150,119 sequenced genomes in the UK Biobank
+# A pipeline for phasing 200,031 sequenced genomes in the UK Biobank

-This document contains instructions for running a pipeline that will filter, phase, and index the genotypes in the first release of UK Biobank whole genome sequence data **[1]**.
-The output data contain 406,184,991 single nucleotide variants and 150,119 individuals.
-The pipeline is described in "[Statistical phasing of 150,119 sequenced genomes in the UK Biobank](https://www.biorxiv.org/content/10.1101/2022.10.03.510691v1)" **[2]**.
+This document contains instructions for running a pipeline that will filter, phase, and index 200,031 genomes in UK Biobank.
+The pipeline and its application to the first release of UK Biobank whole genome sequence data is described in "[Statistical phasing of 150,119 sequenced genomes in the UK Biobank](https://www.biorxiv.org/content/10.1101/2022.10.03.510691v1)" **[1, 2]**.

 This pipeline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY and without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Author: [Brian Browning](https://faculty.washington.edu/browning).
-Last updated: November 9, 2022
+Last updated: November 18, 2022

 ## Contents